meetthosar/cms/README.md

 - After every registration, default user type will be author.
 - Admin can view all posts and tags.
 - Admin can manage all tags.
-- Admin view and edit other author's posts.
+- Admin can view and edit other author's posts.
 - Author can view only his posts and can edit them.
 - Author can choose tags from available list or can add new tags by selecting "Other" option from tags list in create / update post page.
 - Author can upload single image for the post.
 Image is optional for post.